 The first strategy might be to ask your physician to determine whether there are alternate medications that don’t have constipation as a side effect.
 That way you can get to the source of the problem.

-Non-drug strategies to combat constipation include sugarless gum, psyllium (which will also help with cholesterol control), magnesium and “Power Pudding.”
+Non-drug strategies to combat drug-induced constipation include sugarless gum, psyllium (which will also help with cholesterol control), magnesium and “Power Pudding.”
 This formula involves unprocessed bran, prune juice and applesauce.
 A tablespoon taken with plenty of water can be helpful.